w3c/ServiceWorker/explainer.md

 This means you get to hear about requests for the page itself, the CSS, JS, images, XHR, beacons… all of it.
 The exceptions are:

 * iframes & `<object>`s - these will pick their own controller based on their resource URL
-* ServiceWorkers - requests to fetch/update a ServiceWorker don't go through the SerivceWorker
+* ServiceWorkers - requests to fetch/update a ServiceWorker don't go through the ServiceWorker
 * Requests triggered within a ServiceWorker - you'd get a loop otherwise

 The `request` object gives you information about the request such as its URL, method & headers.
 But the really fun bit, is you can hijack it and respond differently: